 Evan L. Flatow

-Evan Flatow, MD, is President of Mount Sinai West (formerly Mount Sinai Roosevelt), part of the Mount Sinai Health System.
+Evan Flatow, MD, is President of Mount Sinai West and Mount Sinai Morningside, both part of the Mount Sinai Health System.
 Prior to this appointment, he served since 2006 as the Bernard J. Lasker Professor of Orthopaedic Surgery and Chair of the Leni and Peter W. May Department of Orthopaedic Surgery at the Icahn School of Medicine at Mount Sinai and Director of the Orthopaedic Surgery Service at The Mount Sinai Hospital.
 A nationally and internationally recognized leader in shoulder surgery, he has made many clinical, educational, and research contributions to the care of shoulder disorders.

 Since joining Mount Sinai in 1998, Dr. Flatow has established an internationally renowned shoulder service, training numerous shoulder fellows and residents.
 He, along with others, helped to develop a comprehensive shoulder replacement system that is widely used by shoulder surgeons around the world.
 Dr. Flatow established a tendon basic science research group at Mount Sinai, serving as principal investigator on a National Institutes of Health R01 grant based on a new animal model of tendon damage.
 Dr. Flatow spent the 11 years previous to joining Mount Sinai on the faculty of Columbia-Presbyterian Medical Center.